Rheumatoid Arthritis What is it: Chronic inflammatory disorder | Singapore General Hospital

 Rheumatoid Arthritis - What it is

-Rheumatoid Arthritis is a disorder of the immune system that affects multiple joints in the body, causing pain, stiffness and swelling of the affected joints.
-The commonly affected joints are the small joints of the hands, wrists, elbows, shoulders, knees, ankles and the toes.
-It can also affect other organs in the body like the eyes, skin, heart and lungs.
+Rheumatoid Arthritis (RA) is a disorder of the immune system that affects multiple joints in the body, causing pain, stiffness and swelling in the affected joints.
+Due to yet unknown reasons, the body’s immune system which normally takes care of combating foreign bacteria, viruses and diseased cells in the body begins to engage in “friendly fire”, attacking the joints and their surrounding tissues which become inflamed.

-As Rheumatoid Arthritis is a disorder of the immune system and not due to “wear and tear”, patients can acquire Rheumatoid Arthritis at any age, though it occurs most commonly between the age of 25 and 40.
+In fact, patients can acquire rheumatoid arthritis at any age, though it occurs most commonly between the age of 25 and 40.
 It can and does occur in children.
 It affects both men and women, although women are 3 times more likely than men to develop the condition.

-Rheumatoid Arthritis - Other Information
+Rheumatoid Arthritis - Post-surgery care

 TOP